Skip to main content

 Selected publications

-Smurova K., Stancari S., Irene C., Berto G., Iacovella M.G., Perticare G., D’Ambrosio I., Damizia M., Giubettini M., Philippe R., Baggio C., Callegaro E., Casagranda A., Corsini A., Gentile Polese V., Ricci A., Dassi E., De Wulf P. (2022).
+Smurova K., Damizia M., Irene C., Stancari S., Berto G., Perticari G., Iacovella M.G., D’Ambrosio I., Giubettini M., Philippe, R., Baggio C., Callegaro E., Casagranda A., Corsini A., Gentile Polese V., Ricci A., Dassi E., De Wulf P. (2023).
 Rio1 downregulates centromeric RNA levels to promote the timely assembly of structurally fit kinetochores.
-Submitted.
+Nature Communications, 14(1):3172.

 Jurková K., De Wulf P., Cusanelli E. (2021).
 Nuclear periphery and telomere maintenance: TERRA sets the stage.
 Trends in Genetics, 37:608-611.